ian-derrington/general/gpt_info_and_links.md

 - [Reflexion](Reflexion: an autonomous agent with dynamic memory and self-reflection): "Reflexion, an approach that endows an agent with dynamic memory and self-reflection capabilities to enhance its existing reasoning trace and task-specific action choice abilities"
   - [Github](https://github.com/noahshinn024/reflexion)
   - [Inspired github](https://github.com/GammaTauAI/reflexion-human-eval)

+- [Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data](https://arxiv.org/pdf/2304.01196.pdf) Parameter efficient LLama Tuning and risk minimization with a new 'Self Distillation' with Feedback to improve itself even more.
+RESEARCH ONLY

 - [Teaching Large Language Models to Self-Debug](https://arxiv.org/abs/2304.05128) `transcoder`
 <img width="865" alt="image" src="https://user-images.githubusercontent.com/76016868/231906559-758d89e4-d22a-4a3a-aa96-1d630e48651d.png">